kmdreko/venator/docs/interface.md

 ### Graph

 The graph can take a few different forms based on the type of main screen.
 For events it will show bars of aggregated counts by log level.
-For connections and spans it will show them individually spread across their timeframe stacked on top of eachother (up to 10 high).
+For spans it will show them individually spread across their timeframe stacked on top of eachother (up to 10 high).
 For traces it will show all spans and events stacked on top of eachother (squished to accomodate them all).

 Hovering your cursor over the graph will show the hovered timestamp in the top.
 Clicking and dragging will highlight a timeframe and zoom to it when released.